initialcommit-com/git-sim/README.md

 ## Use cases
 - Visualize Git commands to understand their effects on your repo before actually running them
 - Prevent unexpected working directory and repository states by simulating before running
-- Share visualizations (jpg/png image or mp4/webm video) of your Git commands with your team, or the world
+- Share visualizations (interactive HTML page, jpg/png image or mp4/webm video) of your Git commands with your team, or the world
 - Save visualizations as a part of your team documentation to document workflow and prevent recurring issues
-- Create static Git diagrams (jpg/png) or dynamic animated videos (mp4/webm) to speed up content creation
+- Create interactive Git graphs (html), static diagrams (jpg/png) or animated videos (mp4/webm) to speed up content creation
 - Help visual learners understand how Git commands work
 - Combine with bundled command [git-dummy](https://github.com/initialcommit-com/git-dummy) to generate a dummy Git repo and then simulate operations on it

 ## Features
-- Run a one-liner git-sim command in the terminal to generate a custom Git command visualization (.jpg) from your repo
+- Run a one-liner git-sim command in the terminal to generate a custom Git command visualization from your repo: an interactive `.html` page by default, or a `.jpg` / `.png` image with `--img-format`
 - Supported commands: `add`, `branch`, `checkout`, `cherry-pick`, `clean`, `clone`, `commit`, `config`, `fetch`, `init`, `log`, `merge`, `mv`, `pull`, `push`, `rebase`, `remote`, `reset`, `restore`, `revert`, `rm`, `stash`, `status`, `switch`, `tag`
 - Generate an animated video (.mp4) instead of a static image using the `--animate` flag (note: significant performance slowdown, it is recommended to use `--low-quality` to speed up testing and remove when ready to generate presentation-quality video)
 - Color commits by parameter, such as author with the `--color-by=author` option
 - Choose between dark mode (default) and light mode
-- Specify output formats of either jpg, png, mp4, or webm
+- Specify output formats of either html, jpg, png, mp4, or webm
-- NEW: `--interactive` writes a self-contained HTML page instead of an image: hover a commit for its full message, author, date and ancestry, click to copy its sha, pan and zoom, and flip a **Before / After** switch that replays the command (step by step for `rebase -i` and cherry-pick ranges).
-One file, no external requests, easy to attach to a PR or share
+- NEW in 0.4: the default output is a self-contained interactive HTML page, opened in the git-sim viewer at initialcommit.com (the graph rides inside the link, nothing is uploaded; `--open-in local` opens the saved file instead): hover a commit for its full message, author, date and ancestry, click to copy its sha, zoom, and drag a **Before / After** slider (or press play) to watch the command happen, step by step for `rebase -i` and cherry-pick ranges.
+One file, with PNG / SVG download and sharing built in. `--img-format jpg` (or `png`) gives the classic image, and `git_sim_img_format=jpg` in your environment makes that the default again
 - Combine with bundled command [git-dummy](https://github.com/initialcommit-com/git-dummy) to generate a dummy Git repo and then simulate operations on it
 - Animation only: Add custom branded intro/outro sequences if desired
 - Animation only: Speed up or slow down animation speed as desired